Matrix Decomposition and Applications: Skeleton/CUR Decomposition

-Skeleton decomposition is also known as the \textit{CUR decomposition} following from the notation in the decomposition.
-The illustration of skeleton decomposition is shown in Figure~\ref{fig:skeleton} where the yellow vectors denote the linearly independent columns of $\bA$ and green vectors denote the linearly independent rows of $\bA$.
-In case when $\bA$ is square and invertible, we have skeleton decomposition $\bA=\bC\bU^{-1} \bR$ where $\bC=\bR=\bU=\bA$ such that the decomposition reduces to $\bA = \bA\bA^{-1}\bA$.
-Specifically, given $I,J$ index vectors both with size $r$ that contain the indices of rows and columns selected from $\bA$ into $\bR$ and $\bC$ respectively, $\bU$ can be denoted as $\bU=\bA[I,J]$.
+An illustration of CUR decomposition is shown in Figure~\ref{fig:skeleton}, where yellow vectors denote the linearly independent columns of $\bA$, and green vectors denote the linearly independent rows of $\bA$.
+Specifically, given index vectors $\sI$ and $\sJ$, both of size $r$, containing the indices of rows and columns selected from $\bA$ to form $\bR$ and $\bC$, respectively, the submatrix $\bU$ can be expressed as $\bU=\bA[\sI,\sJ]$ using Matlab-style notation.